-The Fund may also invest in transferable securities, money market instruments, deposits, cash and near cash.
+The Fund may also invest in other transferable securities, money market instruments, deposits, cash and near cash.
+Derivatives (that is sophisticated investments linked to the rise and fall of one or more underlying assets) may be used for efficient portfolio management purposes.

-The Fund has no particular emphasis on any geographical area or industry or economic sector.
+The Fund has no particular emphasis on any geographical areas or any industrial or economic sector.